FabianLander/fabianlander.github.io/index.md

     <div class="content-card">
       <p>Hello!
 I'm a first-year PhD student in the Geometry, Groups and Dynamics division at the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.
 I work under the supervision of James Farre as part of Anna Wienhard's research group.</p>

-      <p>My research focuses on straight line flows on half-dilation surfaces on punctured spheres.
+      <p>My research focuses on straight line foliations on half-dilation surfaces on punctured spheres.
 Here's a typical picture I would draw on a blackboard if someone would ask me what I work on:</p>

       <div class="blackboard-image">
         <img